Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Cosmological constraints from nulling

-The inverse of $F_{\theta \lambda}$ is the error covariance matrix of these parameters at first order in data vector variations.

-We show in Fig.~\ref{fig:FoM} the evolution of the contour given by the FoM when taking $Q_3$ into account.
-One must keep in mind that ignoring $Q_3$, while reducing the contour size will in reality create a bias that will not be acceptable.

-Given the obtained Fisher Matrix and contour size, the Fisher approach is too approximate to study our system alone and a $\chi^2$ contour plot on $\{\Omega_{\rm m},{\rm w}_0\}$ reveals a more complex behavior of the parameter space.
+The inverse of $F_{\theta \lambda}$ gives the covariance matrix of the parameters, to first order in variations of the data vector.
+After marginalizing over all other parameters and restricting the analysis to two cosmological parameters, the figure of merit (FOM) is defined as the inverse of the determinant of the resulting covariance matrix.
+We will not further investigate the Fisher Matrix for now as the cosmological constraints are much too non-gaussian.
+Thus, we will now sample the parameter space.

-\subsection{Monte Carlo Markov Chain}
+\subsection{Monte Carlo Markov chain}

-Since the computation of nulling coefficient is fast, it is easy to sample the parameter space.
-In this section, we will show results obtained with a Monte Carlo Markov Chain sample using Metropolis-Hastings with the help of Cobaya \cite{Torrado:2020dgo}.
+Since the computation of the nulling coefficients is fast, it is easy to sample the parameter space.
+In this section, we will show results obtained with a Monte Carlo Markov chain (MCMC) sample using Metropolis-Hastings with the help of Cobaya \cite{Torrado:2020dgo,2019ascl.soft10019T}.

 We define a Gaussian likelihood as